 £400.00 per day, per participant – 1 to 1 ratio

 £200.00 per day, per participant – 1 to 2 ratio

 £150.00 per day, per participant - 1 to 3 ratio

 The day lasts from dawn until dusk.

-All dates/days are flexible, should NOT suit you then please email me with your alternative date/day(s)
+All dates are flexible, should the dates stated not suit you then please email me with your alternative date(s)